History of Doxa

-Georges Ducommun founded DOXA in 1889 in a small Swiss town called Le Locle.
-He was one of 13 children and started his apprenticeship as a watchmaker at the young age of 12.
+Georges Ducommun founded DOXA in 1889, in the heart of Swiss watchmaking, Le Locle.
 He gradually built himself a reputation for increasingly skilled hands, attention to detail, and a facility to connect with customers.

-Georges soon realized that to fulfill his dreams in the watchmaking industry, he needed to go out on his own and founded “Georges Ducommun, Fabriques Doxa” at 21 years old.
+Georges soon realized that to fulfill his dreams, he needed to go out on his own and founded “Georges Ducommun, Fabriques Doxa” at age 2.
 Doxa is the Greek name for glory, and Georges’ unique craftmanship sure gave meaning to the word.
 Word traveled beyond the little town of Le Locle, and his pocket watch won the “Exposition Universelle et Internationale” in Liege, Belgium, in 1905.
 His anti-magnetic DOXA won the gold medal at the World Fair in Milan, Italy, in 1906.

 DOXA and endurance racing